KaylaFriskin1/ChatApp/README.md

 feat: Initial commit - Set up ChatApp Maven project structure Added Login.java, Main.java, Message.java,pom.xml, and gitignore.
 Project structure set up with JUnit and org.json dependencies.
+feat: Added a Message class with including a ID generation and hash generated.
+feat: for loop was implemented to send user defined number of messages.